cruvel-cyber/APT_ThreatIntel/README.md

 It looks for articles that mention key terms such as "APT," "zero-day," "exploit," "vulnerability," "CVE," "cyberattack," and more.
 When these terms are found, the crawler extracts the title, link, and summary of the article for further analysis.

+## Contribute - If you'd like to contribute to this project, feel free to fork the repository, create a new branch, and submit a pull request with your changes.
+Contributions may include:

+    Adding new websites to scrape.
+    Improving the keyword matching algorithm.
+    Optimizing the crawler for performance.

 ## Setup

 1. Clone this repository: